Hypercubers/hypercubing.xyz/docs/software/hyperspeedcube.md

 ??? failure ""Hyperspeedcube crashed.
 A crash report has been saved to ...""

     First, make sure your graphics drivers are up-to-date!
-This is the most common cause of Hyperespeedcube crashes.
+This is the most common cause of Hyperspeedcube crashes.
 Here is a [video tutorial](https://www.youtube.com/watch?v=rkZvrzr5yKM) if you don't know how to do that.

     If you still get an error message, then follow these steps: